SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards South African applicants are graded on.

-Embassy-ready documents for VFS Global and Capago South Africa appointments
+Applications are submitted through VFS Global and Capago South Africa.

 Organised Schengen visa document folder prepared by a South African applicant, showing a cover letter, flight itinerary to Amsterdam, and applicant profile alongside a passport and VFS Global Johannesburg appointment slip.